00012620.JPG

 • Shoulder injuries

-• Somatoform/conversion disorders
+• Somatoform and conversion disorders

 • Spinal stenosis